Bhitarkanika National Park, India: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types C, D and M. It's important that you get the necessary kind.
-The majority of adapters available online are simply plug changers and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types C, D and M. Be sure to find the necessary kind.
+The majority of adapters available online are simply plugs and require your devices to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one should be appropriate for most locations.
+This one works in most locations.

 Travel neck support pillow